 It seems trips can randomly take you anywhere.
 Can you influence the subject of a trip?

 Yes.
 A lot of people turned to psychedelics originally because they felt it gave them some sort of spiritual or religious experience.
 Some pagans will surround themselves by little pagan statues, carvings and books as they are coming up and that will influence their trip.

 There are a lot of new cheap psychedelics on the internet.
 What's the difference between LSD and its analogues?

 I've used 1P LSD, but I wouldn't trust any of the other analogues of LSD.
 1P-LSD isn't much like the real thing.
 It has some similarities and psychedelic elements, but doesn't have the depth, potency or complexity of real LSD.

 Let's say I've just bought an LSD tab off someone with a picture of a pink flower on it.
 How could I get an idea of how strong it may be?

-I would look on Erowid, MAPS or Bluelight, where people post trip reports for different types of acid.
+I would look on Erowid, MAPS, or Bluelight, [websites] where people post trip reports for different types of acid.
 Just look up the one describing the pink flower blotter.
 You might get an inkling from that, but even so I'd balance that up by only taking half the tab until you know what's what.

 Any tips for virgin trippers before they take the plunge?